Progress

 foot can curve inward toward

-the sole as much as your foot is comfortable.
+the sole as much curving your foot inward is comfortable.

-Don’t place any part of your foot inside the
+Don’t place any part of your foot that’s

-fold of your knee of your opposite leg.
+uppermost inside the fold of the knee of your opposite leg.
 That will interfere

 with the natural rotation, the upper side forward, lower